 - Basic Infrastructure

 Your organization should have the infrastructure to support grassroots projects.
-This means that your organization has staff that can dedicate time to provide the projects with administrative support.
+This means that your organization has staff that can dedicate time to provide the projects with administrative and program support.
 It also means that staff roles and responsibilities are clearly defined and can be shared with grassroots group leaders.
 Infrastructure also means that relevant financial and human resources policies and procedures, including insurance and liabilities coverage, are in place and can be shared with project leaders.

 - Capacity to Mentor

-In addition to providing administrative support to the grassroots group and their project, OMs provide project leaders with mentoring supports throughout the grant.
+In addition to providing administrative support to the grassroots group and their project, OMs provide project leaders with mentoring support throughout the grant.
 It is critical that your organization has the capacity and interest to mentor project leaders.
 Mentorship may include supporting or strengthening the grassroots group leaders’ financial management, project planning, or outreach skills or may take different forms depending on the experience, capacity and interest of group members.

-Thank you for your interest in being an OM to a YOF grassroots group and joining our OM network!
+THANK YOU for your interest in being an OM to a YOF grassroots group and joining our OM network!
 Being an OM is critical to building and sustaining spaces for grassroots leadership and community-inspired work.
 As a YOF OM, you will have access to a network of other OMs and resources to support you in this role.